Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Observability Conditions LEs

 \section{Observability Conditions \& LEs}

-on the rank, smallest eigenvalue, condition number, trace, and determinant of an observability Gramian---see \cite{Pasqualetti2014,Summers2016} and references therein. {In this section, we show evidence of a connections between an observability measure related to the Var-Gram and LEs.}
+There exist several observability measures that can be defined based on the rank, smallest eigenvalue, condition number, trace, and determinant of an observability Gramian---see \cite{Pasqualetti2014,Summers2016} and references therein.
+In this section, we show evidence of a connections between an observability measure related to the Var-Gram and LEs.

 LEs measure the exponential rate of convergence and divergence of nearby orbits of an attractor in the state-space~\cite{Pikovsky2017}.
-The exponents provide a characteristic spectrum that offers a basis for stability notions introduced in Lyapunov's work on the problem of stability of motions~\cite{AleksandrMikhailovichLyapunov1892}. {The maximal LE (MLE) indicates the exponential divergence or convergence about specific trajectory.} In such context, $\m \delta{\m{x}_0}$ is considered an infinitesimal perturbation $\eps>0$ to initial conditions $\m{x}_0$ and its exponential decay or growth is $\m{\delta}\m{x}_k$. {Finite-time LEs quantify the evolution of such infinitesimal perturbations over a fixed finite-time horizon~\cite{Krishna2023}, and their computation is well-established in the literature~\cite{Krishna2023,Pikovsky2017}.
-For nonlinear systems, we compute LEs for horizon $\mr{N}$, using the infinitesimal discrete-time variational representation~\eqref{eq:DiscVar} of the nonlinear dynamics in~\eqref{eq:flow_CT}; see~\cite{Shadden2005a} for a complete derivation of~\eqref{eq:DiscVar} in the field of chaos and ergodicity.}
+The exponents provide a characteristic spectrum that offers a basis for stability notions introduced in Lyapunov's work on the problem of stability of motions~\cite{AleksandrMikhailovichLyapunov1892}.
+The maximal LE (MLE) indicates the exponential divergence or convergence about specific trajectory.
+In such context, $\m \delta{\m{x}_0}$ is considered an infinitesimal perturbation $\eps>0$ to initial conditions $\m{x}_0$ and its exponential decay or growth is $\m{\delta}\m{x}_k$.
+Finite-time LEs quantify the evolution of such infinitesimal perturbations over a fixed finite-time horizon~\cite{Krishna2023}, and their computation is well-established in the literature~\cite{Krishna2023,Pikovsky2017}.
+For nonlinear systems, we compute LEs for horizon $\mr{N}$, using the infinitesimal discrete-time variational representation~\eqref{eq:DiscVar} of the nonlinear dynamics in~\eqref{eq:flow_CT}; see~\cite{Shadden2005a} for a complete derivation of~\eqref{eq:DiscVar} in the field of chaos and ergodicity.